-Was There an Actual Injury?
+Was There an Actual Injury Under Louisiana Workers Compensation?

 An injury in Louisiana workers compensation cases is defined as a personal injury by accident arising out of in the course of employment.

-Injury Is Presumed to be Work-Related
+The Injury Is Presumed to Be Work-Related

 But there should be medical evidence to show a reasonable possibility of a causal connection between the accident and the disability, or that the nature of the accident, when combined with other facts of the situation, appears to show a causal connection.
 The phrase causal connection means simply that one thing caused another thing.

 Moreover, the fact that an employee does not realize or diagnose the full extent of his or her injury immediately after an accident should not prevent hat employee from making a recovery under Louisiana workers compensation.